Course Open: February 14-March 4, 2020

 VIN CE Course: Open to veterinarians and veterinary support staff.
-This course is approved by RACE for veterinarians and veterinary technicians/technologists.
-(22-39332) Course Information:
+This course has been submitted for RACE approval for veterinarians and veterinary technicians/technologists.
+Course Information:

 Behavior problems continue to be a primary cause of relinquishment to animal shelters, breaking of the human-animal bond, and ultimately loss of our patients.
 Are you ready to do something about it?
 As with many medical problems, it is often easier and less time consuming to prevent rather than treat behavior problems.
 As veterinary professionals we have a unique opportunity to educate our clients, work together with them to prevent behavior problems in their pets, and intervene early before the problem creates significant distress for the family.
 During this lecture we will discuss a number of preventative strategies that you and your team can use to aid clients in preventing canine and feline behavior problems.
 The goal of this lecture is to give participants the tools to provide comprehensive preventative behavioral care for their patients thereby strengthening the human-animal bond and minimizing relinquishment and euthanasia of patients due to behavior problems.
 Week 1 (Real Time Session February 23, 2020): Preventative Behavior Strategies

 Objectives: Upon completion of this session, the participant should be able to

 - Counsel clients regarding strategies to prevent common canine and feline behavior problems in pets of all ages

 - Define the canine and feline primary socialization period, understand its importance, and organize and/or teach puppy and kitten socialization classes

 - Offer programs and services in your practice to help prevent canine and feline behavior problems